CenterForOpenScience/SHARE/docs/harvesters_and_normalizers.rst

 Running Existing Harvesters and Normalizers
 -------------------------------------------

-To see a list of all providers, as well as their names for harvesting, visit http://localhost:8000/api/providers/
+To see a list of all providers and their names for harvesting, visit http://localhost:8000/api/providers/

-Gathering data involves a few steps:
+Steps for gathering data:
     - **Harvest** data from the original source
     - **Normalize** data, or create a ``ChangeSet``` that will format the data to be saved into SHARE Models
     - **Accept** the ``ChangeSet``` objects, and save them as ``AbstractCreativeWork`` objects in the SHARE database